AvaProtocol/OAK-docs/_docs/collators.md

 Once you've set your session keys, use the same wallet from Step 2.2 to signup as a candidate.
 Make sure you have enough tokens for the bond amount, fees and existential deposit left over.

 - wallet: the same wallet you registered your session keys with from Step 2.2
-- bond: `4000000000000000` (this is the minimum bond from above; you can certainly bond more if you wish)
+- bond: `10000000000000000` (the minimum bond, currently 1M TUR, defined in `parachainStaking.minCandidateStk`; you can certainly bond more if you wish)
 - candidateCount: `6` (take the number from Step 2 and increment by 1; so from the example above 5+1 = 6)

 If the wallet selected doesn’t have more tokens than the minimum bond + a little transaction fee, the extrinsic call will fail and your wallet will not be added to the candidate pool.